G. Robert Minisi MA

 Renee Waddell MSW LCSW SAC

-Welcome to the Coastal Learning Center Atlantic webpage.
-As you
+Welcome to the Coastal Learning Center Atlantic web page.

 Click HERE for a link to an article found in "Shore News Today"

 about our new move to Northfield!

 On May 20th , students earned the chance to attend the annual Eagleswood Amusement Park trip!What